Frederico Ahlfeld Falls

-This country has an amazing natural diversity – from highland deserts and snow capped mountains to wast lowlands covered with tropical forest.
+This country has an amazing natural diversity – from highland deserts and snow-capped mountains to wast lowlands covered with tropical forests.
 Here are found all kinds of landmarks.
-Some landmarks are well known internationally, many (undeservedly) – not, and many still are waiting for their discovery.
+Some landmarks are well known internationally, but many (undeservedly) – are not, and many still are waiting for their discovery.

-Lonely Planet Bolivia, our most comprehensive guide to Bolivia, is perfect for both exploring top sights and taking roads less travelled.
+Lonely Planet Bolivia, our most comprehensive guide to Bolivia, is perfect for both exploring top sights and taking roads less traveled.